-Gear shift Lever.
-When the front pedal is pressed, shifting from higher to lower gear takes place.
-When the rear pedal is pressed, shifting from lower to higher gear takes place.
+Gear shift foot pedal Is a two-arm type.
+When the front arm is depressed, shifting from higher to lower gear takes place.
+When the rear arm is depressed, shifting from lower to higher gear takes place.
+Since the heel-toe shift lever is short-coupled, you will find it easier to shift into a higher gear if you do not use your heel to shift, rather the ball of your foot.
 The neutral position is fixed between the 1st and 2nd gears.
 It is important to shift smoothly with a constant force and not to kick the gear shift pedal.
+Serious damage may result to the shifting mechanism if the gear shift pedal is kicked, rather than pushed.